Data-Sci-2021/L2-Prosody-Analysis/progress_report_Miroo.md

 ## 11-8-2021

-Tried MFA but was not able to generate textgrids.
+Tried MFA, but the program threw errors and did not generate textgrids.

 ## 11-9-2021

-Added annotated wav and textgrids to data_samples.
+Added all the annotated wav and textgrids so far to [data_samples](data_samples).
+Uploaded praat script

+## 2nd progress report